Operation Rajiv: 29 May 1987: Indian counter-attack and death of Rajiv Pande

+June 1987: The Indian Operation Vijay

-Preparation – Assembling the Indian task force
+May-June 1987: Preparation and assembling the Indian task force

-Over the next few days, the JAK LI assembled a new task force led by Major Varinder Singh to capture the Quaid Post.
+For India, strategically positioned Quaid Post’s capture was critical to securing the entire Bilafond La sector on the Saltoro Ridge, overlooking Indian positions like Amar and Sonam Posts.
+The Operation Vijay was conceived to capture the Quaid Post.
+Over the next few days in April 1987, the 8 JAK LI assembled a new task force led by Major Varinder Singh to capture the Quaid Post.
 Captain Anil Sharma was assigned as Singh's deputy.
 The task force included 62 people, including 2 officers, 3 JCOs and 57 soldiers.
 The assignment, launched on 23 June 1987, was code-named Operation Rajiv in honour of Second Lieutenant Rajiv Pande.

 The task force established a base in the Bilafond La area.
 The 8th JAK LI had taken over the area from 5th Bihar just over a month back, and its soldiers were still in the process of getting to know the area.
 Because of the frequent blizzards and limited capacity of the HAL Cheetah helicopters, it took 20 days and 200 helicopter trips for the assault team to gather at Bilafond La.
 To ferry two people and their supplies, a minimum of 2–4 helicopter trips were required.
 Each helicopter trip cost ₹ 35,000.

 During the rehearsals, some artillery observers had to be evacuated due to altitude sickness.
 A 10-man team led by Captain Ram Prakash was placed at the Sonam Post.
 He established an observation post ahead of Sonam.

-Initial Indian assault
+23 June 1987: First Indian assault by Varinder Singh's team

 On the evening of 23 June, a platoon led by Varinder Singh set out to find the rope fixed by Pande's patrol.
 The bad weather slowed down the group: it could travel only 1 km in four hours, in waist-deep snow.
 Due to heavy snowfall, the team could not find the rope, and retreated to the base.